 - Consider materials when it comes to contouring preferences – memory foam tends to sink more than latex or coils, giving you the feeling of sleeping “in” rather than “on” the mattress.

-The Best Mattress for Osteoarthritis and Rheumatoid Arthritis
+The Best Mattresses for Osteoarthritis and Rheumatoid Arthritis

 Choosing a new mattress doesn’t have to be difficult.
 We’ve assembled a list of some of the top mattresses on the market and have divided them into categories to make your search simple – just find the category you’re looking for and check out our recommendation!